Dr Jonathan Pugh

 Masters in Human Geography: Concepts in Action (GEO 8017).

 - Pugh J. The relational turn in island geographies: bringing together island, sea and ship relations and the case of the Landship.
-Social and Cultural Geography 2016, Epub ahead of print.
+Social and Cultural Geography 2016, 17(8), 1040-1059.

 - Pugh J. The returning terms of a small island culture: mimicry, inventiveness and suspension.
-In: Elaine Stratford, ed.
+In: Stratford, E ed, ed.
 Island Geographies: essays and conversations.
-Routledge, 2016.
-In Press.
+London and New York: Routledge, 2016.

 - Pugh J. Island Movements: Thinking with the Archipelago.
 In: Kelman, I. and G. Baldacchino, ed.
 Routledge Major Works Series: Island Studies.
 Abingdon, Oxfordshire, U.K: Routledge, 2016.